What is Partnership?

 Indian Partnership Act 1932

 Most of the businesses in India adopt a partnership business, so to monitor and govern such partnership The Indian Partnership Act was established on the 1st October 1932.
-Under this partnership act, an agreement is made between two or more person who agrees to operate the business together and distribute the profits they gain from this business.
+Under this partnership act, an agreement is made between two or more persons who agrees to operate the business together and distribute the profits they gain from this business.

 Students can also refer to Basic Concepts of Accounting for Partnership